Active Substance: obinutuzumab

 Gazyvaro is a cancer medicine used to treat adult patients with:

 - previously untreated chronic lymphocytic leukaemia (CLL).
-CLL is a cancer of B-lymphocytes, a type of white blood cells.
-Gazyvaro is used together with chlorambucil (a cancer chemotherapy medicine) in patients for whom the cancer medicine fludarabine is not recommended;
+CLL is a cancer of B-lymphocytes, a type of white blood cell.
+Gazyvaro is used together with chlorambucil (another cancer medicine) in patients for whom the cancer medicine fludarabine is not recommended;

 - follicular lymphoma (FL), another type of cancer of B-lymphocytes.
-Gazyvaro is used together with the chemotherapy medicine bendamustine in patients whose disease has not responded or whose cancer hasprogressed during or up to 6 months after treatment with the medicine rituximab.
-Following treatment with bendamustine Gazyvaro is then used on its own for the maintenance treatment of FL.
+Gazyvaro is used together with chemotherapy (other cancer medicines) in patients who have not had previous treatment for advanced FL.
+It is also used with the medicine bendamustine in patients whose disease has not responded to treatment involving the medicine rituximab or whose cancer has progressed during or up to 6 months after such treatment.
+Once the disease has responded to treatment, Gazyvaro is then used on its own for the maintenance treatment of FL.

 Gazyvaro contains the active substance obinutuzumab.